WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 Either way, you can still use the [supertest](https://github.com/visionmedia/supertest) library (already setup) to test drive the outside tests for the service!

+## Individuals working on this Kata
+**`Do not commit changes to main/master`.
+Instead:**

+`Fork` this repo instead, then work on your own fork.

+## Groups working on this Kata
+If you are a pair or mob working on this kata.

+**`Do not commit changes to main/master`.
+Instead:**

+- First DM Dave Schinkel in [WeDoTDD Slack](https://join.slack.com/t/wedotdd/shared_invite/zt-oh1gskuq-pNYBUOH4ySSdXyP9FfoP8g) OR [add an issue into this Repo](https://github.com/WeDoTDD/reactjs-fullstack-tdd-kata/issues) asking for access
+    - then, provide github handles of everyone who will be working on the kata from your group so that Dave can add your github accounts as collaborators to this repo
+        - This will allow your group to create your own feature branch to work off of
+- Create a `new branch` for your `team/group/mob/whatever` and name it what you like.  **Then work off that branch together**

 # 🪛 Setup

 **TypeScript** is _not_ setup, this is a simple kata